-Illinois state and local law enforcement handle all arrest records for the state.
-Per the Uniform Conviction Information Act (UCIA) of 1991, the state mandates that all criminal history information be readily available to the general public.
+The state and local law enforcement handle all IL arrest records for the state.
+Per the Uniform Conviction Information Act (UCIA) of 1991, the state mandates that all IL criminal records information be readily available to the general public.
 Requests can be made via name-based searches to obtain a match and get a copy of someone’s criminal record.
 They also offer fingerprint-based searches as well.
 Those must come directly from an authorized fingerprint vendor.

 |Black or African American||66%|

 |Black or African American||52%|

 An Illinois state record report will show the person’s basic information like name, address, phone, email, gender, race, height, weight, any scars or tattoos and fingerprints, and mug shots.
 Also included will be details of their arrests including the date of arrest, place of arrest, mugshots, arresting officer’s name and agency.
 Additionally, there will be the charges filed, dispositions, convictions, bail, bond or fees paid, any incarcerations and if any vehicles were involved in the crime, those will also be included.

 The crime rate has increased over the past decade in Illinois, going from 1,841 crimes in 2006 to 51,201 by 11% higher than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.